galinir6/project_library/readme.md

    - Loan a book to a customer.
 Calculates the return date based on the book type.

 3. **Return Book:**
-   - Return a previously loaned book. removes the book loan from loans table.
+   - Return a book that is currently on loan.

 4. **Get All data:**
    - Retrieve all books , users/customers , and loans from the library database , and display in html.